zapstore/zapstore-cli/README.md

         platform: darwin-arm64
         executables: [phoenix-%v-macos-arm64/phoenixd, phoenix-%v-macos-arm64/phoenix-cli]
 ```

+If the name of the executable inside the compressed file is equal to the identifier, there is no need to list `executables`.

 Publishing is hard-coded to `relay.zap.store` for now.
 Your pubkey must be whitelisted by zap.store in order for your events to be accepted.
 Get in touch!